tiny-crab/tiny-crab/_posts/2024-12-26-movie-roundup.md

 I haven’t watched any body horror before, so this was an all new experience.
 The sound and prop design is gorgeous and horrific, and Demi Moore does an excellent job portraying somebody wracked with wretched self-loathing.
 The movie moves at a rocketing pace without being overly plot-heavy.
 It made me feel icky, sad, proud, angry, disgusted.

+**Courtney**

+I’ve become a fan of Margaret Qualley this year, and I think this movie had a big part in that.
+Her and Demi Moore’s acting played their parts beautifully and the two of them casted for this felt iconic.
+I, too, have never seen many body horror films, but it did a great job of wanting to look away and feelings very uncomfortable and disgusted, while also not being able to look away.

 ### Anora

 **Zach**

 Anora wears its three acts on its sleeve, and has an incredible tone shift between each that blends so naturally.
 The beginning is so fun, lighthearted, youthful - and as the movie goes on, you watch the characters take on a jaded, defeated atmosphere that parallels many of our own painful lessons learned on the way to becoming adults.

+One key interest I had in this movie is Mikey Madison.
+We watched her in Better Things and loved the nuanced relationship she had with her mom played by Pamela Adlon.
+Mikey gave such a performance in Anora.
+Her character's arrogance and bravado is undermined through the film, and reminds you over and over that she's just a 23 year old woman thrust into a complicated, messy situation.

+**Courtney**

+I love Mikey Madison, and this movie made me love her more.
+She brought so much sass, spunk, and humor to this film.
+I also can’t stop thinking about the filmography and the style this movie was shot.
+The shots choice of focus were so thought provoking.
+But really, the last 5 minutes of the movie did it for me… also can’t stop thinking about that.
+Makes want to watch the Florida Project, again, that Sean Baker directed.

 ## The worst movies we saw this year